 Registrations may be transfered to another participant at no charge, and are fully refundable until 30 days before the workshop.
 Liability in the event of workshop cancellation or other eventuality is limited to refund of the registration fee.

-SPECIAL OFFER: Your registration for the Sapporo onsen workshop includes two nights of traditional Japanese accommodation at the onsen, two very special Japanese dinners, two breakfasts and lunches, and transit between Sapporo and Jozankei!
+SPECIAL OFFER: Your registration for the Sapporo onsen workshop includes two nights of traditional Japanese accommodation in a shared tatami room at the onsen, two very special Japanese dinners, two breakfasts and lunches, and transit between Sapporo and Jozankei!

 Sapporo is served by New Chitose Airport (code CTS), with frequent non-stop flights to Tokyo, as well as direct flights to Beijing, Hong-Kong, Taipei, Seoul, Shanghai, Honolulu, Bangkok, and other locations.